 The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note provides an overview of issues of apportionment in relation to buildings and construction.
-For apportionment more broadly, see the Apportionment methods guidance note.
+For apportionment more broadly, see the Multiple supplies ― output tax apportionment guidance note.

 For in-depth commentary on legislation and case law around apportionment in the context of relief for buildings and construction, see De Voil Indirect Tax Service V4.231–V4.242.
 For apportionment of consideration generally, see De Voil Indirect Tax Service V3.156.

 Sometimes when a building is being constructed or converted, part of the works will qualify for relief and part will not.
-Likewise, sometimes when selling the freehold or granting a long lease in a building, part of the sale or grant will be zero-rated and part will not
+Likewise, sometimes when selling the freehold or granting a long lease in a build

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.